mattpannella/pupdate/README.md

 If you just want to use this utility, do not clone the source repository.
 Just download the [latest release](https://github.com/mattpannella/pocket-updater-utility/releases/latest/).
 Unzip it, put the executable file for your platform (windows, mac os, or linux) in the root of your sd card, and run the program.

-At the main menu run `Configuration Wizard` to have it walk through the available settings for you.
+At the main menu run `Settings` to have it walk through the available settings for you.

 #### Advanced Usage
 CLI Parameters